Moeaki Fotuaika

 Moeaki Fotuaika (born 16 November 1999) is a Tonga international rugby league footballer who plays as for the Gold Coast Titans in the National Rugby League (NRL).

 He has played at representative level for Queensland in the State of Origin series.

+As of round 12 2026, Fotuaika is the most capped Gold Coast Titans player.

 Background

 Born in Gisborne, New Zealand, Fotuaika moved to Brisbane with his family in 2007 at age 7.

 He played his junior rugby league for the Greenbank Raiders and attended Keebra Park State High School before being signed by the Gold Coast Titans.

 Playing career

 Early career

 In 2015, Fotuaika played for the Souths Logan Magpies in the Cyril Connell Cup.

 In 2016, he moved up to the club's Mal Meninga Cup side.

 In 2017, Fotuaika joined the Gold Coast Titans, playing for their under-20s side, winning the club's Under-20 Player of the Year award.
 On 6 May 2017, Fotuaika represented the Junior Kiwis against the Junior Kangaroos.